 Mulligan...Still Mulligan...What A Goal! - Darragh Maloney

-One of the great moments of the last decade, for which Darragh Maloney delivered the perfect mix of shock, awe, and exhilaration.
+One of the great moments of the last two decades, for which Darragh Maloney delivered the perfect mix of shock, awe, and exhilaration.

 In one of the most dramatic finishes to any All-Ireland final, Marty, on radio duty, summed it up perfectly.
 His "Holy Moses" is perhaps the only viral moment on the list.